Colorado Fall Colors Photography Workshop in the San Juan Mountains

 Is this workshop suitable for beginners?

 Yes.
 The workshop works well for a wide range of experience levels.
-If you're newer to landscape photography, the focus is on building solid fundamentals—camera operation, focus, exposure, and working with changing light in the field.
+If you're newer to landscape photography, the focus is on building solid fundamentals—camera operation, focus, exposure, and working with changing mountain light in the field.
 If you're more experienced, the emphasis shifts toward refining compositions and solving more nuanced problems.
 Instruction adjusts to where you are, not to a preset curriculum.

 How much instruction is there versus time to work on my own?